Steeplejacks

 Why Clients Use Steeplejack Services

-Clients usually hire steeplejack specialists when the structure is difficult to access and the work requires a high level of technical competence.
+Clients usually need steeplejack services when a structure is difficult to access and the work requires a high level of technical competence.
 In some cases, this may be because the structure is very tall.
 In others, it may be because the shape, location or surrounding environment makes ordinary access methods unsuitable.

-A steeplejack may be the right choice where:
+A steeplejack-style access approach may be suitable where:

 - access needs to be targeted and efficient

-- inspections are needed before larger works are planned
+- inspection is needed before larger repair work is planned

 - disruption to operations needs to be reduced